audrum/old-multinstall/README.md

 # windows_activators

-This is a project about open source activators for windows and office written in batch and powershell.
+This is a project about open source activators for windows and office written in batch and powershell. **You have to open each one with admin rights**

 ## Office